Continuing Education Activity

 Exercise is a state of increased sympathetic tone that is overridden by local vaso-regulatory mechanisms—the metabolic byproducts produced by exercise all favor vaso-regulation, which lowers systemic vascular resistance.
 Blood shunting occurs when any nonworking muscles/organs remain in a vaso-constricted state to promote more blood flow to the working muscles.
 The initial phase of progressive exercise CO is mainly increased due to the increased LV stroke volume in response to blood filling (frank-starling).
 Around 50% of the VO2 max, further increases in CO are augmented due to increased heart rate.

 - There is a linear relationship between CO and oxygen uptake

-- CO can increase up to 5x more than resting measurements during high intensity exercise.
+- CO can increase up to 5x more than resting measurements during high-intensity exercise.

 Ventilatory Anaerobic Threshold (VAT)

 VAT is the point in exercise where there is a supply /demand imbalance of oxygen being delivered to working muscles activating anaerobic metabolism.
 Minute ventilation increases disproportionately to the workload, where for any increases in VO2, VCO2 increases out of proportion.
 When a plot is drawn with VCO2 as X-axis and VO2 as Y-axis, the point at which the slope of VCO2/VO2 changes from less than 1 to more than 1 is the ventilatory threshold (V-slope method).
-At this point in exercise, there are rising blood lactate levels and intracellular bicarbonate levels are not adequate to counteract cellular acidosis.
-As a compensatory measure, hyperventilation sets in, to dump off the excess VCO2 formed.
+At this point during exercise, there are rising blood lactate levels, and intracellular bicarbonate levels are not adequate to counteract cellular acidosis.
+As a compensatory measure, hyperventilation sets in to dump off the excess VCO2 formed.